aFuzzyBear/astro-ui/components/XElement/README.md

 ---
 ```

-There is no additional dependencies that are required to operate XElement.
+With XElement there is no additional dependencies associated dependencies required to utilize this component.
 This is fully Astro compliant.

 --------------------------------------------------------------------